 Unlike the situation with grape diseases, where there is a clear big 4 or 5 diseases, for arthropods there is one key pest (grape berry moth) that is wide spread and causes serious damage most years and then a dozen or more pests that can create major problems but typically vary in abundance and pest potential from season to season and place to place.
 It's clearly a challenge to be able to recognize all of these potential pests and/or their symptoms and be familiar with different management options.
 Hopefully this review will be of use in this regard.
 I will focus on the grape pests that have a moderate to large potential to cause economic injury as we progress through the field season.
-For completeness sake, I am including information on some pests that is pretty much a repeat from 2016.
+For completeness sake, I am including information on some pests that is pretty much a repeat from from previous years.
 Pay particular attention to updated information on grape mealybug, grape cane gallmaker, grape rootworm, and fruit flies and their contribution to sour rot.
-More details on control measures can be found in the New York and Pennsylvania Pest Management Guidelines for Grapes: 2018.
-For greater focus on organic options, refer to the online organic grape guide [https://ecommons.cornell.edu/bitstream/handle/1813/42888/2016-org-grapes-NYSIPM.pdf?sequence=5&isAllowed=y].
+More details on control measures can be found in the New York and Pennsylvania Pest Management Guidelines for Grapes: 2019.
+For greater focus on organic options, refer to the online organic grape guide.